syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 >**NOTE**
-* The given value for the Timezone property for both the Scheduler and the appointments should be in the [IANA](https://www.iana.org/time-zones) format.
+* The given value for the Timezone property for both the Scheduler and the appointments should be in the [IANA](https://www.iana.org/time-zones) format(Windows time zone IDs is not compatible).
 * The WASM application has supported the limited [time zones](https://github.com/dotnet/runtime/issues/44840#issuecomment-764991667) in .Net5.
 But in .Net6, it supported all the [time zones](https://github.com/dotnet/runtime/pull/50650).

 ## Create appointments in different time zones